Sitting between November and January, December is the twelfth and final month of the Gregorian calendar.

-December 10, 1896 saw the death of the Nobel Prize’s namesake, Alfred Nobel.
+December 10, 1896, saw the death of the Nobel Prize’s namesake, Alfred Nobel.
 In Nobel’s will, he declared that his accumulated wealth be used to give awards to members of society who show great achievement in the advancement of humanity.
-Some of the most famous Nobel prize recipients include Albert Einstein, Marie Curie, Martin Luther King Jr., and Mother
+Some of the most famous Nobel prize recipients include Albert Einstein, Marie Curie, and Martin Luther King Jr.

-A second name that the Anglo-Saxons had for December was “Yule Monath”, which relates to the custom of burning a Yule log during this month, as a part of the pagan Yule celebrations.
-While many of the Yule practices have been lost over time, some of them such as burning a Yule log are still celebrated in various parts of the world today.
+A second name that the Anglo-Saxons had for December was “Yule Monath,” which relates to the custom of burning a Yule log during this month as a part of the pagan Yule celebrations.
+While many of the Yule practices have been lost over time, some of them, such as burning a Yule log, is still celebrated in various parts of the world today.

 The Bill of Rights came into effect on December 15, 1791.
 The Bill of Rights included the first ten amendments to the US constitution, rights which are said to be the pillars of modern US society and government.

-If you live in the northern hemisphere then winter begins on either December 1st (if you follow the meteorological seasons), or after the winter solstice the 20th or 21st of December (if you follow the astronomical seasons).
-If you live in the southern hemisphere this is the opposite, of course, with summer commencing at either the beginning of the month or after the summer solstice.
+If you live in the northern hemisphere, then winter begins on either December 1st (if you follow the meteorological seasons) or after the winter solstice on the 20th or 21st of December (if you follow the astronomical seasons).
+If you live in the southern hemisphere, this is the opposite, of course, with summer commencing at either the beginning of the month or after the summer solstice.

 Those born in December can be born under one of two very different star signs.
-If you’re born before the 23rd of December then you have the sign of Sagittarius.
+If you’re born before December 23rd, then you have the sign of Sagittarius.
 Those born December 23rd or later have the sign of Capricorn.
-If you’re a Sagittarius you’re said to be energetic and idealistic, while also generous and open-minded.
+If you’re a Sagittarius, you’re said to be energetic and idealistic while also generous and open-minded.
 If you’re born under the sign of Capricorn, then you’re said to be ambitious yet realistic, persistent yet practical.

 There are many different important religious holidays throughout December.
 People from different religions celebrate different traditions, with Christians celebrating Christmas and Jews celebrating Hanukkah.
-Christmas is celebrated on Christmas Eve on 24th and Christmas Day 25th of December, which celebrates the birth of Jesus Christ.
-Hanukkah is celebrated on the 25th day of Kislev, in the Hebrew calendar.
+Christmas is celebrated on Christmas Eve on the 24th and Christmas Day on December 25th, which celebrates the birth of Jesus Christ.
+Hanukkah is celebrated on the 25th day of Kislev in the Hebrew calendar.
 In the commonly recognized Gregorian calendar, this usually lies between late November and late December, and it celebrates the rise of Jews against their Greek/Syrian oppressors, as well as the re-dedication of the Second Temple in Jerusalem in the 2nd Century AD.

-It’s a time to relax and catch up on rest, and either head to the beach or building a snowman, depending on where you live!
+It’s a time to relax and catch up on rest, and either head to the beach or build a snowman, depending on where you live!